ebricks/justapis-swift-sdk/README.md

 * A `NetworkAdapter` that accepts a `Request` and sends it out over the network before returning a `Response` or an error.
 The default NetworkAdapter is `FoundationNetworkAdapter`, which uses NSURLSession.

   If you prefer to use a different communications technique (AFNetworking, Alamofire, background sessions, caching, etc) you can write a simple NetworkAdapter and plug it into CompositedGateway's constructor.

 * An optional `RequestPreparer`.
 A RequestPreparer can modify requests at the gateway level.
 You might use one to insert a token on certain requests, apply default headers, remap URL's, or serialize body data into a standard format like JSON or form-data.

   Two sample `RequestPreparer`s are included in the SDK. `DefaultFieldsRequestPreparer` can apply missing query parameters or header fields to all requests. `RequestPreparerClosureAdapter` allows you to provide a simple closure that does whatever you'd like.

 * An optional `ResponseProcessor`.
 A `ResponseProcessor` can modify a response at the gateway level, before the original response callback is invoked.
 This provides an opportunity to do logging, handle errors, or parse common response formats like JSON or XML.

   Two sample `ResponseProcessor`s are included in the SDK. `JsonResponseProcessor` deserializes the body of all responses using NSJSONSerialization. `ResponsePreparerClosureAdapter` allows you to provide a simple closure that does whatever you'd like.

+* An `CacheProvider` that can cache responses and return them on later requests without making another network request.
+The default CacheProvider is an `InMemoryCacheProvider` that stores responses in-memory using Foundation's NSCache.

+  If you'd like more persistent or sophisticated caching, you can implement your own CacheProvider and pass it to the CompositeGateway on initialization.

+* An optional `SSLCertificate` to be used for certificate pinning.
+If you provide the public key or certificate associated with your server, its identity will be validated before any requests are sent.

+* An optional `DefaultRequestPropertySet` that allows you to customize the default options for GET, POST, PUT, and DELETE requests submitted to the Gateway.
+These defaults are used when using the Gateway's convenience methods to submit a request.
+If you don't provide your own defaults, the Gateway will use `GatewayDefaultRequestProperties` as found in `Request.swift`

 ### JsonGateway